-Consistent with 2 CFR § 200.308, the grantee is required to obtain prior written approval from the cognizant NSF Grants and Agreements Officer whenever there are significant changes in the project or its direction as stipulated below.
+Consistent with 2 CFR § 200.308, the grantee is required to obtain NSF prior written approval whenever there are significant changes in the project or its direction as stipulated below.

-- a.
-Transfer of the Project Effort (Subawards) - 1.
-NSF authorization to transfer a significant part of the research or substantive effort to another organization that has been disclosed in the proposal is not needed unless approval has been specifically withheld in the notice of award. - 2.
-If it becomes necessary to transfer a significant part of the research or effort after a grant has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
-The request shall include a clear description of the work to be performed and a proposed budget (see AAG Chapter II.B.3 for additional information).
-NSF approval of such changes will be by an amendment to the grant signed by the cognizant NSF Grants and Agreements Officer.
+a.
+Transfer of the Project Effort (Subawards)

+1. NSF authorization to transfer a significant part of the research or substantive effort to another organization that has been disclosed in the proposal is not needed unless approval has been specifically withheld in the award notice.

+2. If it becomes necessary to transfer a significant part of the research or effort after a grant has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
+The request shall include a clear description of the work to be performed and a proposed budget (see PAPPG Chapter VII.B.3 for additional information).
+NSF approval of such changes will be by an amendment to the grant.

-- 3. The grantee remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward as outlined in 2 CFR § 200.331.
+3. The grantee remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations and the terms and conditions of the subaward as outlined in 2 CFR § 200.331.
 This includes maintaining the necessary documentation on all subawards and making it available to NSF upon request.
-The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF. - 4.
-Consistent with the guidance in 2 CFR § 200.331, grantees must adhere to the requirements for pass-through entities in establishing and managing subawards and contracts issued under the grant.
-In addition, grantees shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles 5, 7, 9, 10, 11, 12, 17, 18, 19, 20, 25, 26, 27, 28, 29, 30, 31, 34, 35, 36, 37, 38, 39, 41, 42, 43, 45, 46, 47 and 48.
+The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF.

+4. Consistent with the guidance in 2 CFR § 200.331, grantees must adhere to the requirements for pass-through entities in establishing and managing subawards issued under the grant.
+In addition, grantees shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles 5, 7, 9, 10, 11, 12, 17, 18, 19, 20, 24, 26, 27, 28, 29, 30, 31, 34, 35, 36, 37, 38, 39, 40, 42, 43, 44, 46, 48, 49, and 50.
 If the grantee issues contracts exceeding \$2,000 for construction, alteration or repair that are within the scope of the Acts found in 2 CFR § 200, Appendix II, "Contract Provisions for Non-Federal Entity Contracts Under Federal Awards," the appropriate clauses applicable to construction activities also will be included in applicable contracts.

 b.
-Change in Objectives or Scope
+Changes in Objectives or Scope

 A proposed change in the phenomenon or phenomena under study or the objectives of the project stated in the proposal or agreed modifications thereto should be communicated via use of NSF's electronic systems.
-NSF approval of such changes will be by an amendment to the grant signed by the cognizant NSF Grants and Agreements Officer.
+NSF approval of such changes will be by an amendment to the grant.

 c.
-Disengagement or Change of Principal Investigator/Project Director or co-Principal Investigator/co-Project Director
+Long-Term Disengagement or Change of Principal Investigator/Project Director (PI/PD) or co-PI/co-PD

-If a named Principal Investigator (PI)/Project Director (PD) or co-PI/co-PD plans to or becomes aware that he or she will: (1) devote substantially less effort to the work than anticipated in the approved proposal (defined in 2 CFR § 200.308(c)(3) as a reduction of 25% or more in time devoted to the project); (2) sever his or her connection with the grantee organization; or (3) be disengaged from the project for a continuous period of more than 3 months, or otherwise relinquish active direction of the project, he or she shall advise the appropriate official at the grantee organization, who shall initiate action appropriate to the situation in accordance with the guidelines described in AAG Chapter II.B.2.
+If a named Principal Investigator/Project Director or co-PI/co-PD plans to or becomes aware that he or she will: (1) devote substantially less effort to the work than anticipated in the approved proposal (defined in 2 CFR § 200.308(c)(iii) as a reduction of 25% or more in time devoted to the project); (2) sever his or her connection with the grantee; or (3) be disengaged from the project for a continuous period of more than 3 months, or otherwise relinquish active direction of the project, he or she shall advise the appropriate official at the grantee, who shall initiate action appropriate to the situation in accordance with the guidelines described in PAPPG Chapter VII.B.2.